snfactory/cubefit/README.md

 Python implementation of the spectral data cube modeling code DDT

-The name `DDTPy` is mostly a placeholder to distinguish this from the original DDT implementation, during development.
+The name DDTPy is mostly a placeholder to distinguish this from the original DDT implementation, during development.

+Alternative name: SNIFit - "SuperNova IFU Fit"?

 Dependencies
 ------------